 Melissa Febos on Her Literary Inspirations, Writing Habits, and Notebook Fetish

-This is First Draft, in which our favorite writers get to the bottom of their own craft.
+This is Rough Draft, in which our favorite writers get to the bottom of their own craft.
 From preferred writing drinks to whether or not you really need to carry a notebook, we find out all the ways they beat writer’s block and do the work.
 Before curling up with Girlhood, Melissa Febos’s new collection of personal essays, discover all the elements that helped her get it done.

 JULIANA UKIOMOGBE: Describe your ideal writing atmosphere.
 What gets you in the mood?

 MELISSA FEBOS: A long sumptuous day in which I don’t have to do anything but read and write.
 Reading the right thing gets me in the mood, which usually means something that makes more seem possible—often passionate, surprising writing, and beautiful sentences.
 Recently, that has been David Adjmi’s ecstatic memoir, Lot Six, Elissa Washuta’s White Magic, Lydia Millet’s A Children’s Bible, Melissa Broder’s Milk Fed, Forsyth Harmon’s Justine, and Natasha Trethewey’s Memorial Drive.